bjohare/earthblox/README.md

 ## Testing

 The backend code is tested to 100% code coverage.
 Backend tests can be run by doing `./runtests` from a terminal.
 By default all tests are run.
 To run an individual test class, eg API tests do `./runtests apps/suppliers/tests/test_api.py::RegisterSupplierAPIViewTest`.
 To generate a coverage report on the console, first run all tests `./runtests`, then run `./coverage`.
-These testing scripts make testing integration with CI/CD services such as CirceCI trivial.

 ## Deployment